lucasjoliveau/doc/en/developer/reference/cli.md

 ### Internationalisation

-Use these options to translate Odoo to another language.
+Use these options to translate Konvergo ERP to another language.
 See i18n section of the user manual.
 Option ‘-d’ is mandatory.
 Option ‘-l’ is mandatory in case of importation